 The bottom of the first abseil is typically where the real canyon experience begins and Bowens Creek is no exception.
 We swam down the creek, a cold and timeless place yet one that abounds with a joyous sense of enclosure.
 The next abseil followed quickly – a more technical descent requiring an exposed traverse on a slippery ledge.

 Garry guided Ryan across watchfully.
 Then Ryan slid down to where Keo was waiting in what is the deepest, longest and most stunning section.
 We swam, waded and scrambled our way to the final abseil.
-There were two options.
+There were 2 options.
 One was to use some old webbing tied to a tree.
 The less obvious but far more appealing route was to squeeze into a hole and down a waterfall.

 Matthieu went first and duly got smashed in the face by the torrent even though the water level wasn’t that high.
 A few hundred metres later, the canyon opened up and we joined Bowen Creek’s southern branch.
 Ryan had ticked off his first canyon with aplomb and Matthieu was also a convert.